roeya2/Reversi-Supreme/README.md

 ## 🎮 Enjoy Playing!

-Reversi Supreme - Pro offers hours of strategic gameplay with beautiful visuals and challenging AI opponents.
+Reversi Supreme offers hours of strategic gameplay with beautiful visuals and challenging AI opponents.
 Whether you're a beginner learning the basics or an expert honing your skills, this implementation provides the perfect platform for mastering the game of Reversi!

 **Happy gaming!** 🎯